You are here

 We have updated this issue of Nigel's surgery to include 'Supporting carers in general practice'.

 Carers make a significant contribution to the health and care system.

-In our report Beyond Barriers, we described how carers have pivotal roles in supporting their families and loved ones to remain independent and well.
+Our report Beyond Barriers describe how carers have pivotal roles in supporting their families and loved ones to remain independent and well.
 As well as providing care, unpaid carers navigate systems and coordinate care and support around the person they care for.

 Who are carers?